Engineering

 EGR 390fe Seminar: Advanced Topics in Engineering-Finite Element Modeling (4 Credits)

 Computer simulations are an increasingly large part of engineering research and design, but how do we know if the results on the screen match reality?
-This course is an introduction to finite element methods for the analysis of solids, fluids, and heat transfer.
+This course is an introduction to finite element methods for the analysis of solids, fluids and heat transfer.
 Topics covered include the creation of 1D, 2D, and 3D models of engineering problems in COMSOL Multiphysics (a commercial engineering program), comparison of modeled results to laboratory measurements, and the evaluation of modeled results.
-An emphasis will be not only on the creation of computer models, but also on how to validate those models with real world data.
-Small projects and modeling homework assignments will lead to a more complex final project on a chosen topic of interest.
-EGR majors only.
+An emphasis is not only on the creation of computer models, but also on how to validate those models with real world data.
 Prerequisites: EGR 270, EGR 290 and EGR 374.
-Juniors and seniors only.
+Restrictions: Juniors and seniors only; Engineering majors only.
 Enrollment limited to 12. {N}

 Fall, Spring, Variable